voidfiles/ci-presentation/presentation.md

 <div class="notes">
 One issue we ran into often was users commiting code that would break the tests, and they wouldn't know that.
 Then a number of checkins would happen and no one would know who broke the tests.
 So, we introduced a pre-commit phase in our code flow.

-It was an early experiement that created alot of value for us because it created a fast feedback cycle.
+It was an early experiement that created a lot of value for us because it created a fast feedback cycle.

 For us this mean't that all code destined for the master branch was sent as a Github Pull Request.
 Anytime a PR is created we would have Jenkins lint all the code, and run all the unit tests.